-Very easy and short trek that offers a glimpse mountain with the beautiful village, unique culture.
+So this is one of the very easy and short treks that offers a glimpse of a mountain with a beautiful village, unique culture.
 Panoramic viewpoint from Deurali.

 Arrival & pick up from the international airport in Kathmandu after some refreshment we will invite you for a traditional Nepali dinner.

 Half day sightseeing around in Kathmandu valley, where you will have time to fascinating Buddhist and Hindu temples and shrines reflecting ancient local tradition are highlighted on by guided tour.

 Today we drive to Pokhara (200km), approximately 7 hours away by tourist bus.
 We will see the good scenery of countryside while driving.
 We will be arriving late afternoon at Pokhara around 2:00 o’clock.
 Pokhara is an enchanting Himalayan Valley of remarkable beauty.
 We can explore its scenic land on bicycle/on foot or as your own like boating in Fewa Lake overlooking the region of Annapurna Himalayan ranges.
 In the evening prepare for the trek.

 We will start our trek after lunch, traveling first by jeep up to the Bijapur Khola and then walking uphill for about 3-4 hours through Bahon and Chettri villages.
 Skyline camp will be set up around Kalikasthan area.

 The trail continues along the forested ridge top through Thulokot to Mati Thana, where there are a few tea shops, there is a short climb, Then the trek reached Naudanda (not to be confused with the Naudanda west of Pokhara) continue along the ridge to a school at Lipini village, short climb through forest to the Gurung village of Shuanmklung at 1730m.